-The course will also consider the role of the oral healthcare team in caring for patients with diabetes and practical advice with regards to their oral wellbeing.
+The course will also consider the role of the healthcare team in caring for patients with diabetes and practical advice with regards to their oral wellbeing.

 Periodontitis is a chronic, non-communicable disease that affects around half the world’s adult population, with its severe form affecting approximately 11% of adults.
 It can have a significant psycho-social impact on patients as well as functional and nutritional consequences, limiting patients' ability to eat, smile and speak.
+There is a 3 fold increased prevalence of periodontitis in people living with diabetes.
+Therefore, it is important that community and primary care health providers know what periodontitis is, the signs, symptoms and simple advice they can offer to support those newly diagnosed with diabetes or those people living with diabetes who are unaware of the oral health connection.

 The growing burden of type 2 diabetes is well documented.
 The World Health Organisation reported that globally more than 422 million people had diabetes in 2014.
 In 2019, diabetes was the ninth leading cause of death with an estimated 1.5 million deaths directly caused by diabetes.
 Further to the associated mortality and morbidity are the significant economic costs associated with the type 2 diabetes.